tkucic/plc_hello_mixing_tank/README.md

 # PLC HELLO MIXING TANK

-In idustrial automation the "hello world" program is a mixing tank.
+In industrial automation the "hello world" program is a mixing tank.
 As a part of my portfolio I have written a simple mixing tank controller and a simulator.
 The project is meant for begginers and for educational purposes.
 It is published under MIT license.
 Written in CODESYS 3.5 and in structured text language.

 ![Screenshot of the programs HMI](screenshot.png)